Falyrion/AdvancedArmorStands/README.md

 | /aa head \<player-name> \<amount>                  |  aa.head   | Gives the head of a player.
 Use \<player-name> for the player name and \<amount> for the amount of heads you want.|
 | /aa give \<amount>                                 |  NONE      | Adds an armor stand to your inventory.
 Player needs creative mode to use this. |

+<a name="language"></a>
+# Languages

+AdvancedArmorStands can support multiple languages simultaneously.
+The language used is the language the user has set in his game settings.
+If that language is not available, egnlish is the default option.
+- To add a new language, navigate to the file `AdvancedArmorStands/ressources/lang.yml` in your servers plugin folder.
+Copy the section "default" and paste it to the bottom of the file.
+Replace the string "en_us" in your pasted section with your desired language string.
+After that replace all the english sentences with your own language.
+- If you want to add a new language, consider sending it in to be added to the plugin.
+That way all players can benefit from it.